 Clubfoot in Tampa-St. Petersburg, Florida

-With five board-certified pediatric surgeons specializing in orthopaedics and scoliosis, the Children’s Orthopaedic and Scoliosis Surgery Associates team provides the highest level of comprehensive care to patients in the Tampa, Florida area.
+With 7 fellowship trained pediatric surgeons specializing in orthopaedics and scoliosis, the Children’s Orthopaedic and Scoliosis Surgery Associates team provides the highest level of comprehensive care to patients in the Tampa, Florida area.
 The Children’s Orthopaedic and Scoliosis Surgery Associates specialize in providing state-of-the-art comprehensive care, both surgical and non-surgical, to patients suffering from congenital orthopaedic anomalies, such as clubfoot.